18 tips to cut your car insurance premiums

-Average car insurance premiums have risen by 23% in the past year, despite the first fall in two years.
-We highlight 18 tips you can take to reduce your costs
+Average car insurance premiums have fallen by 18% over the past year, following sky-high bills in 2023.
+We highlight clever tips to reduce your costs further

 Car insurance premiums concept, saving money for a car